 Fort St. Angelo is Birgu’s star attraction.
 Located at the heart of the Grand Harbour, this bastioned fort was originally a medieval castle.
 It was rebuilt by the Order of Saint John during the 1500s.

-Fort St. Angelo played a key role during the Great Siege of Malta of 1565, and later during the Second World War, when the Grand Harbour was the most heavily bombed place in Malta.
+Fort St. Angelo played a key role during the Great Siege of Malta of 1565, and later during the Second World War.

-Today, Fort St. Angelo offers visitors an immersive experience through Maltese history, highlighting the strategic importance of the fort and Grand Harbour throughout the centuries.
-The fort also offers beautiful views of the Grand Harbour.
+Today, Fort St. Angelo offers visitors an immersive experience through Maltese history.
+It highlights the strategic importance of the fort and the Grand Harbour throughout the centuries.

 2. Venture into the Inquisitor’s Palace